Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 To use this package, you must have:
 * Azure subscription - [Create a free account][azure_sub]
 * Azure Service Bus - [Namespace and management credentials][service_bus_namespace]
-* Python 2.7, 3.4, 3.5, 3.6 or 3.7 - [Install Python][python]
+* Python 2.7, 3.5, 3.6 or 3.7 - [Install Python][python]

-If you need an azure service bus namespace and do not wish to use the portal, you can use the Azure [Cloud Shell][cloud_shell_bash] to create one with this Azure CLI command:
+If you need an azure service bus namespace and do not wish to use the graphical portal UI, you can use the Azure CLI via [Cloud Shell][cloud_shell_bash], or Azure CLI run locally, to create one with this Azure CLI command:

 ```Bash
 az servicebus namespace create --resource-group <resource-group-name> --name <servicebus-namespace-name> --location <servicebus-namespace-location>